AInsights Entry for Cinnamaldehyde (CAS: 104-55-2)

 5. Use in Fragrances

-In the fragrance industry, cinnamaldehyde is used across various fragrance families, including oriental and spicy compositions.
-It acts as a modifier and impact note, contributing to the warmth and complexity of the fragrance.
-Typical concentration ranges in perfumes and personal care products vary, often between 0.1% and 1%, depending on the desired olfactory profile.
-Cinnamaldehyde is a volatile compound, primarily contributing to the top and middle notes of a fragrance composition.
+In the fragrance industry, cinnamaldehyde is used in various fragrance families, including oriental, spicy, and gourmand.
+It acts as an impact note, providing warmth and sweetness to compositions.
+Typical concentration ranges in perfumes and personal care products are from 0.1% to 1%, depending on the desired intensity.
+Cinnamaldehyde is a volatile compound, contributing primarily to the top and middle notes of a fragrance.
+Its ability to blend well with other spicy and woody notes makes it a versatile ingredient in fragrance design.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts